zzzprojects/Eval-SQL.NET/README.md

 END
 ```

-*to more complex code returning result set*
+*to more complex code returning a result set*
 ```sql
 CREATE PROCEDURE [dbo].[select_desktop_files]
 AS